 We were treated as slave labour under the harshest conditions, working from dawn to dusk each and every day in the fields, the quarry, the farm, the kitchens, bathrooms and laundries.
 I was deprived of proper schooling … (submission 141)

-Commercial laundries were a feature in some rescue homes.
+Commercial laundries were a feature in some Homes for girls and young women.
 The institutions run by the Sisters of the Good Shepherd around Australia usually had a laundry.
-One submission to Forgotten Australians recalled a woman's time working in a Magdalen laundry in the 1950s:
+One submission to Forgotten Australians recalled a woman’s time working in a Magdalen laundry in the 1950s:

 [I was sent] to Hobart to the Magdalene (Good Shepherd) Laundry.
 This was an awful place and very strange to me.
 I was only 8 but had to work every day in the laundry from after breakfast until 5pm with a break for lunch.
 It was a huge laundry and we used to do the laundry for all the hotels, schools and hospitals in Hobart.
 I worked in the ironing room, sometimes I would iron but mostly I would fold and damp the laundry reading for the presses.
 They must have made heaps of money from doing all this laundry.
 From the ages of 8 to 12 while at the Magdalene Laundry I never had any schooling.
 On occasion though, we would be taken by an ‘auxiliary’ for an hour and she would read us a story, that was all (submission 182).